tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 path1: /docapis_managing_dev_portals.html
 ---

 When you're managing larger documentation projects, you need to incorporate project management skills to break the large work into smaller chunks.
-You can pick and choose from Scrum and agile methodologies to create a workflow that works for you.
+You can pick and choose from Scrum and other agile methodologies (like Kanban) to create a workflow that works for you.
 The following sections describe a process for working with large documentation projects.

 {: . note}
 I also wrote about some of these processes in [Following Scrum with documentation projects](pubapis_agile_scrum_for_docs.html).
 This section expands on that initial framework with more process details and commentary.